PUBLISHER: The Business Research Company | PRODUCT CODE: 1826799

 The interventional neuroradiology market research report is one of a series of new reports from The Business Research Company that provides interventional neuroradiology market statistics, including interventional neuroradiology industry global market size, regional shares, competitors with an interventional neuroradiology market share, detailed interventional neuroradiology market segments, market trends and opportunities, and any further data you may need to thrive in the interventional neuroradiology industry.
 This interventional neuroradiology market research report delivers a complete perspective of everything you need, with an in-depth analysis of the current and future scenario of the industry.

 The interventional neuroradiology market size has grown strongly in recent years.
-It will grow from $1.94 billion in 2024 to $2.06 billion in 2025 at a compound annual growth rate (CAGR) of 6.3%.
-The growth during the historical period can be credited to the increasing acceptance of catheter-based interventions, improvements in healthcare infrastructure, the rising incidence of hypertension and diabetes, as well as the growth of telemedicine.
+It will grow from $1.94 billion in 2024 to $2.05 billion in 2025 at a compound annual growth rate (CAGR) of 5.9%.
+The growth in the historic period can be attributed to wider acceptance of catheter-based intervention, expanding healthcare infrastructure, rising prevalence of hypertension, rising prevalence of diabetes, and expansion of telemedicine.

 The interventional neuroradiology market size is expected to see strong growth in the next few years.
-It will grow to $2.61 billion in 2029 at a compound annual growth rate (CAGR) of 6.0%.
-The anticipated growth in the forecast period is driven by the introduction of liquid embolic agents, the adoption of endovascular treatment techniques, the increasing use of mechanical thrombectomy, a growing dependence on detachable embolic coils, and the expanding use of bioresorbable scaffolds.
-Key trends during this period include advancements in navigation systems, innovations in radiolucent support devices, the integration of artificial intelligence in neuroimaging tools, the optimization of thrombectomy devices, and the application of artificial intelligence in interventional devices.
+It will grow to $2.59 billion in 2029 at a compound annual growth rate (CAGR) of 5.9%.
+The growth in the forecast period can be attributed to introduction of liquid embolic agent, adoption of endovascular treatment methods, rise in use of mechanical throbectomy, growing reliance on detachable embolic coils, and increasing deployment of bioresobable scaffolds.
+Major trends in the forecast period include advancements in navigation systems, innovations in radiolucent support devices, integration of artificial intelligence in neuroimaging devices, optimization of thrombectomy devices, and intervention of artificial intelligence in intervention devices.

 The increasing prevalence of neurological disorders is anticipated to drive the growth of the interventional neuroradiology market.
 These disorders, which affect the brain, spinal cord, or peripheral nerves, can impair movement, sensation, cognition, or communication.
 The rise in neurological conditions is largely attributed to the aging global population, which heightens the risk of age-related diseases such as Alzheimer's.
 Additionally, advancements in diagnostic technologies enable earlier and more precise detection of these disorders.
 Interventional neuroradiology uses minimally invasive, image-guided methods to diagnose and treat conditions such as aneurysms, strokes, and arteriovenous malformations.
 For example, Alzheimer's Research UK reported in May 2023 that dementia was the leading cause of death in the UK in 2022, with over 74,000 deaths, reflecting a rise of 5,000 from the previous year.
 As a result, the increasing number of neurological disorders is fueling the growth of the interventional neuroradiology market.